wchresta/passdraw/README.md

 ### Backward algorithm

-The following algorithm chooses who does *not* get a pass (refusals).
+The following algorithm chooses who does *not* get a pass (refusals) for each type in round robin.
-After at least `m-n` refusals have been found, the algorithm finishes.
+After at least `m_t-n_t` refusals have been found, the algorithm finishes.